What to Look for in a Hyperbaric Chamber

 Why Imported Chambers Fall Short

 Chambers manufactured overseas—particularly in China—are often marketed under U.S. brand names and may be labeled “assembled in the USA,” but they lack the FDA oversight and rigorous quality control required of true American-made products.
-Most are not pressure-tested to the same standards, increasing the risk of seam rupture, zipper failure, and inconsistent performance.
+Most are not pressure-tested to the same standards, increasing the risk of seam rupture, zipper failure, inconsistent performance and potential explosions.

 Though foreign-made options may offer cheaper prices, they frequently cut corners on safety, durability, and long-term support—costing more in the long run and jeopardizing your safety and health.